dwp/dataworks-aws-corporate-data-ingestion/docs/troubleshooting-failures.md

-Each step on the cluster will likely have its own application Each instruction to pyspark (i.e. action on a dataframe/RDD such as `.write`, `.saveAsTextFile`) will have its own job
+Each step on the cluster will likely have its own application Each instruction to pyspark (i.e. action on a dataframe/RDD such as `.write`, `.saveAsTextFile`) will have its own job.

 Each job is divided into stages and tasks by spark.
-Tasks are assigned to executors, and a single executor's logfile will contain the logs for several tasks
+Tasks are assigned to executors, and a single executor's logfile will contain the logs for several tasks.

 Diving into the executor view, you can see if tasks are failing.
 Identify an executor with failed tasks, and check the logs for that executor.

-#### 3. Check other hadoop application logs
+#### 4. Check other hadoop application logs
 If there are no failed tasks, or the previous sets of logs don't explain the behaviour, EMR collects logs from a number of applications on the cluster and publishes on S3.
 Check the EMR console to find the "Log destination in Amazon S3" for the cluster, or navigate to the following:
 > s3://`<log_bucket>`/emr/corporate-data-ingestion/`<cluster_id>`/node/`<master_ec2_instance_id>`/applications/

 The most interesting/useful logs are in the following subdirectories: